qur/packer/website/source/docs/builders/libvirt.html.markdown

 * `disk_type` (string) - The type of libvirt virtual disk to create.
   The default is "qcow2", which is generally the best option when using KVM.

+* `domain_type` (string) - The type of libvirt domain to create (e.g. "kvm", "xen", "lxc" etc).
+If not specified, it defaults to "kvm".

 * `floppy_files` (array of strings) - A list of files to put onto a floppy disk that is attached when the VM is booted for the first time.
 This is most useful for unattended Windows installs, which look for an